catherineloesch/project4-react-frontend/README.md

 I started the development process by writing the code for the backend models: the User and Job models.
 When I originally generated these models I did so without implementing authentication.
 After some research I realised that when using the devise package for authentication, it is more straightforward to generate the User model with devise.
-Since I was still early in the backend development process, I decided to start the back end from scratch and generated the User model with devise, following along the steps listed in the [documumentation by Dakota Lee Martinez](https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/).
+Since I was still early in the back end development process, I decided to start the back end from scratch.
+Thus, I generated the User model with devise, following along the steps listed in the [documumentation by Dakota Lee Martinez](https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/).
 This documentation recommends installing the following gems:

 - rack-cors
 - devise